slevithan/oniguruma-to-es/README.md

 Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **~4% of the size** and its regexes often run much faster since they run as native JavaScript.

 > You can further reduce bundle size by precompiling your regexes.
-In many cases that avoids the need for any runtime dependency.
+In many cases, that avoids the need for any runtime dependency.
 Some regex conversions rely on advanced, subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` class (3 kB minzip) is still needed after precompilation.

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 And it's been battle-tested on tens of thousands of real-world Oniguruma regexes used in TextMate grammars.